fkoolhoven/fkoolhoven/README.md

 - 🎒 Besides that I am also taking online courses in web development and data/SQL

-- :office: I work part time at [ChipSoft](https://www.chipsoft.nl/) where I use mostly CSS, HTML and C#
+- :office: I work part time at [ChipSoft](https://www.chipsoft.nl/) where I use mostly CSS, HTML, C# and SQL

 - 🔍 Always looking for ways to improve my code